-Through improving tourist sanitation facilities and the general environment of tourist locations, revenues could increase substantially in the study countries.
-Given that hotels are operating at well below optimal occupancy rates in all of the countries, and given the potential for tourist growth, it is not unreasonable to assume continued growth in tourist numbers in the medium-term.
-However, for international tourists to be attracted to the region, sanitary facilities in tourist establishments need to be further invested in, and governments need to issue and monitor standards.
+Through improving tourist sanitation facilities and the general environment of tourist locations, tourism revenues could increase substantially.
+Given that hotels are operating at well below optimal occupancy rates in all of the study countries, and given the potential for tourist growth, it is not unreasonable to assume continued growth in tourist numbers in the medium-term.
+However, for international tourists to be attracted to the region, sanitary facilities in tourist establishments need to be further invested in, and governments need to monitor and enforce standards.
 Based on the apportioned role sanitation plays in the overall growth of tourist numbers in each country, economic gains attributed to improved sanitation could be in the order of US\$ 400 million annually.